jeffam/xdebug_trigger_extension/README.md

 This extension sets the cookie value to `1`, so it requires that you configure `xdebug.trigger_value` in PHP to be an empty value (which is its default).

+At the moment, this extension will only set cookies for domains in the `.test` TLD.

 ## Development

 To build the extension, run: